 You’re ready to file your sales tax return now that you’ve applied for your New Mexico seller’s permit and learned how to charge the correct amount of sales tax to all of your customers.
 You avoid fines and penalties by sticking to all deadlines.

 Businesses in New Mexico are required to file sales tax forms and make sales tax payments online.

-- Semi-Annual Filing- If your company collects less than $1,200 in sales tax in a six-month period, you should choose to file returns every two years.
+- Semi-Annual Filing- If your company collects less than $1,200 in sales tax in six months, you should choose to file returns every two years.

-- Quarterly Filing- If your company receives less than $200 in sales tax every month, you should choose to file returns on a quarterly basis.
+- Quarterly Filing- If your company receives less than $200 in sales tax every month, you should choose to file returns every quarter.

-- Monthly Filing- If your company collects more than $200 in sales tax every month, you must file returns on a monthly basis.
+- Monthly Filing- If your company collects more than $200 in sales tax every month, you must file returns every month.

 - Seasonal Filing- Businesses that only operate during a given season, such as firewood merchants or Christmas tree sales.
-You must specify the month(s) for which you will be filing and file on a monthly basis for those months.
+You must specify the month(s) for which you will be filing and file every month for those months.

 - Temporary Filing- Typically, these are put up for one-time filing.
-The start and the ned date must be fixed.
+The start and the end date must be fixed.
 A maximum of six months is allowed.

 What If You Fail To File The Tax Return Before The Deadline?